ABOUT ME

 Relation-Oriented Ontologies of Indigenous Digital Media, and is currently being worked into a book manuscript.

-I center relational commitments – as complex as they can be - to human and nonhuman kin, and BIPOC feminist theory and praxis in my teaching and research.
+I center relational commitments – as complex as they can be - to human and nonhuman kin, and Indigenous and communities of color in my teaching and research.

 My current areas of focus are noted below, but much like eels and tides - they shift and flow.